ngs-doo/revenj/tutorials/revenj-tutorial-linux.md

 ## Revenj tutorial with Mono, Postgres and DSL command line client

 **Revenj** is a framework which can be used on Mono with Postgres.
-While it can be used as any other framework, it's rather small (feature wise) and it's best used as a backend for [DSL Platform](https://dsl-platform.com).
+While it can be used as any other framework, it's rather small (feature wise) and it's best used with [DSL Platform](https://dsl-platform.com) compiler.
 This makes it ideal as a [REST service](http://c2.com/cgi/wiki?RestArchitecturalStyle) built on [DSL](http://c2.com/cgi/wiki?DomainSpecificLanguage) models, or within some other framework such as ASP.NET.
 *While Revenj supports Oracle too, due to its native dependencies it only runs on Windows*.

 - Revenj contains [LINQ](http://msdn.microsoft.com/en-us/library/bb397926.aspx) provider for Postgres, somewhat different from other LINQ providers since it leverages object-oriented features of Postgres.
 This allows for having a [NoSQL documents](http://en.wikipedia.org/wiki/Document-oriented_database) inside a relational databases.